m0thman70/Helios/README.md

 ### Notes:

-currently its in very early stages, this is version 0.0.2 so be sure to know that there is bugs
+currently its in very early stages, this is version 0.0.3 so be sure to know that there is bugs
-bugs: cant write to an empty file the file needs to have stuff in it and you need a file to use atto

 ### Binds: